shadmsft/networking/README.md

     ![image](./images/4b.png)
     ![image](./images/4c.png)

-## Create SpokeA to Hub Peering
+## Create Spoke to Hub Peering
 ### [Back to Excercises](#exercises)

-    * Goal it to be able to get from SpokeA to OnPrem through the Hub
+    * Goal it to be able to get from SpokeA to SpokePCI and vise versa through the Hub
 1. Navigate to the SpokeA Resource Group > vn-spokea > peering
     * Let's validate that the peering is enabled correctly.
 You should see pr-SpokeAToHub